Optimization-AI/DRRho-CLIP/README.md

 Paper link: [arXiv](https://arxiv.org/abs/2505.06699)

-We formalize an emerging learning paradigm that uses a trained model as a reference to guide and enhance the training of a target model through strategic data selection or weighting, named **model steering**.
-While ad-hoc methods have been used in various contexts, including the training of large foundation models, its underlying principles remain insufficiently understood, leading to sub-optimal performance.
-In this work, we propose a theory-driven framework for model steering called **DRRho risk minimization**, which is rooted in Distributionally Robust Optimization (DRO).
-Through a generalization analysis, we provide theoretical insights into why this approach improves generalization and data efficiency compared to training without a reference model.
-To the best of our knowledge, this is the first time such theoretical insights are provided for the new learning paradigm, which significantly enhance our understanding and practice of model steering.
-Building on these insights and the connection between contrastive learning and DRO, we introduce a novel method for Contrastive Language-Image Pretraining (CLIP) with a reference model, termed DRRho-CLIP.
-Extensive experiments validate the theoretical insights, reveal a superior scaling law compared to CLIP without a reference model, and demonstrate its strength over existing heuristic approaches.
+**How can we leverage public models to improve training of a target model on custom datasets?**

+- We formalize an emerging learning paradigm that uses a trained model as a reference to guide and enhance the training of a target model through strategic data selection or weighting, named **model steering**.
+- We propose a theory-driven framework for model steering called **DRRho risk minimization**, which is rooted in Distributionally Robust Optimization (DRO) and RHO loss.
+- We provide theoretical insights into why this approach improves generalization and data efficiency compared to training without a reference model.
+- We introduce a novel method for Contrastive Language-Image Pretraining (CLIP) with a reference model, termed DRRho-CLIP.
+- We trained a DRRho-CLIP model (ViT-B/16)  on 192M data (1.28B samples seen) in 2 days on 8 H100, achieving 5.52% improvement over a weaker reference model, i.e., OpenAI CLIP  model (ViT-B/32) that was trained on 400M data (12.8B samples seen) with 256 V100 GPUs.
+- Model steering and DRRHO risk minimization offers weak to strong generalization.
+- DRRHO-CLIP has a better scaling law than OpenCLIP.

 **Table of Contents**
 - [Getting Started](#getting-started)